-Standing out amongst his contemporaries, Kevin Huizenga is the leading cartoonist of his generation; his subtle mastery of the medium has earned him countless accolades and awards.
-Huizenga's comics are at once straightforward and experimental, serious and funny.
-His character is the suburban everyman Glenn Glanges, a modern-day Dagwood Bumstead who tackles and stumbles with such heady topics as mysticism and science.
+Standing out among his contemporaries, Kevin Huizenga's subtle mastery of the medium has earned him countless accolades and awards.
+His comics are at once straightforward and experimental, serious and funny.
+His character is the suburban everyman Glenn Ganges, a modern-day Dagwood Bumstead, who tackles and stumbles with such heady topics as mysticism and science.